 - Avocado: This fatty fruit is loaded with heart-healthy monounsaturated fats and many essential nutrients.

-- Whole Milk Products: Whole milk, yogurt and cheese are high-calorie foods that are rich in calories, protein, essential vitamins and minerals.
+- Whole Dairy Products: Whole milk, yogurt and cheese are high calorie foods that are rich in calories, protein, essential vitamins and minerals.

 - Olive oil and other healthy oils: A tablespoon of olive oil or coconut oil can significantly increase the calorie count of meals and smoothies.

-- Whole grains: Oats, barley and whole-wheat bread provide calories, fiber and essential nutrients.
+- Whole grains: Oats, barley, and whole-wheat breads provide calories, fiber, and essential nutrients.

-- Sweet Potatoes: Baked or boiled, this starchy vegetable is a nutritious and high-calorie food.
+- Sweet Potatoes: Baked or boiled, this starchy vegetable is a nutrient-dense and calorie-dense food.

 - Bananas: A convenient, portable option.
 Bananas are naturally sweet and high in calories, potassium, and fiber.